3 Steps To Winterize A Boat Engine

 Storage Wars

-So once your engine is full of fogger and antifreeze, the question remains of whether to leave your vessel in the water or dry-dock.
-I'll spoil the surprise right off the bat and reveal that you should probably dry-dock if you can afford it.
+So once your engine is full of fogger and antifreeze, the question remains whether to leave your vessel in the water or dry-dock.
+I'll spoil the surprise right off the bat and reveal that you should dry-dock if you can afford it.

 Storing your boat out of water can actually make an unpredictable cold snap even worse if you haven't taken time to winterize your boat engine.
 Water cools much slower than air, so ensure that you're ready for a freeze before you're out of the water.

-Either way you want to make sure you keep moisture down to a minimal.
+Either way, you want to make sure you keep moisture down to a minimal.
 We recommend you use boat dehumidifiers to reduce the moisture under your cover.
 We offer a refillable boat dehumidifier as well as dehumidifier bags and disposable dehumidifier buckets.

 Winterize A Boat Engine Conclusion